 The common interest can arise where the third party has a common interest in the subject matter of the privileged document or in litigation in connection with which the document was brought into existence.
-For example, common interest can arise between co-defendants in a breach of contract claim who have a common interest in defeating the

-Unilateral waiver of common interest privilege by the sharing party
+For example, common interest can arise between co-defendants in a breach of contract claim who have a common interest in defeating the plaintiff's claims and who wish to disclose confidential communications to each other and their respective lawyers.
+However, as the application of common interest can be unclear, if in doubt, parties should consider disclosure on the basis of express contractual undertakings that privilege in the documents is not waived.

 Privilege can be waived unilaterally by the sharing party.
 Only the party that first had privilege in a document, before sharing it with a party with a common interest, has the right to waiver.
 No consent is required from any other party.
-This is in contrast to joint privilege where both parties must agree to waive privilege (see Question 19).
+This is in contrast to joint privilege where both parties must agree to waive privilege (see Disclosure to Entities Represented by the Same Counsel).